-Overall, expenditures were \$2.84 million less than budget.
-Therefore, the net budget variance in non-payroll costs is a favorable variance of \$2.09 million.
+Overall, expenditures were \$0.43 million less than budget.
+Therefore, the net budget variance in non-payroll costs is a favorable variance of \$3.63 million.
 Specific notable budget variances are as follows:

-- Purchased professional services, including legal fees, were \$1.20 million under budget. - Communications and web-based subscriptions were \$0.31 million under budget. - Grounds maintenance was \$0.49 million under budget. - Repair and maintenance of equipment was \$0.64 million over budget. - Equipment purchases was \$0.20 million under budget. - Electricity was \$0.30 million over budget.

-- Dues and fees were \$0.23 million under budget. - Expenditures recorded in other support services are primarily related to salaries funded by a source other than the School System such as student groups, booster clubs and parent teacher organizations (PTOs).
+- Purchased professional services, including legal fees, were \$1.02 million under budget. - Communications and web-based subscriptions were \$0.48 million under budget. - Grounds maintenance was \$0.46 million under budget. - Supplies was \$0.71 million under budget. - Purchase of fuel was \$0.63 million under budget. - Expendable equipment was \$0.31 million over budget. - Expenditures recorded in other support services are primarily related to salaries funded by a source other than the School System such as student groups, booster clubs and parent teacher organizations (PTOs).
 As such, the School System does not budget for these expenditures.
 Proceeds related to these costs are recorded in other local revenue and also are not budgeted.

-The budget was amended at the end of the year to reflect transfers between functional areas that the administration felt would best serve operational adjustments needed to reach strategic goals.
+The budget was amended at the end of the year to reflect transfers between functional areas that the administration felt would best serve operational adjustments needed to reach strategic goals and to adjust for the increase in premiums for the employer portion of health insurance for certified staff.